 Rock ‘n’ roll

-The self-confessed simple rock ‘n’ roll song structures and freeform lyrics occasionally give the impression of spontaneous outbursts, almost like fragments of sublime improvisation that just happen to have been captured on tape.
+The self-confessed simple rock ‘n’ roll song structure and freeform lyrics occasionally give the impression of spontaneous outbursts, almost like fragments of sublime improvisation that just happen to have been captured on tape.
 Of course, that’s one of the most remarkable possible feats of craft – to create something immaculate that appears effortless; to retain the power of a sketch.

 Four decades have passed since Patti Smith recorded Horses, yet it remains one of the most pertinent albums for this day and the next: a vicious, tender, incantatory record; a spell, cast to music.